Huskyeder/stackato-doc/user/reference/client-ref.rst

 		Defaults to a framework-specific value if required and not specified by stackato.yml.

+        --description

+		The description associated with the application.
+		This is a Stackato 3.2 specific option.

         --disk

 		The application's per-instance disk allocation.
 		Defaults to a framework-specific value if not specified by stackato.yml.

+        --distribution-zone
+          Alias of --placement-zone.
         --env

 		Environment variable overrides.
 These are always applied